 Is Broccoli Always Safe During Pregnancy?

 Broccoli is generally safe to eat during pregnancy.
-However, as with all foods, it is crucial to wash your broccoli thoroughly to remove any dirt or bacteria.
-Although it’s rare, broccoli may contain harmful surface bacteria like listeria, which can cause food poisoning (source: Journal of Food Protection).
+However, as with all foods, it is crucial to wash your raw broccoli thoroughly to remove any dirt or bacteria.
+Although it’s rare, fresh broccoli may contain harmful surface bacteria like listeria, which can cause food poisoning (source: Journal of Food Protection).

 Listeria infection is rare but can be very dangerous for pregnant women and babies.
 It may lead to miscarriage, stillbirth, or preterm labor (source: American College of Obstetricians and Gynecologists).

 If you want to toss broccoli into your salad and eat it raw, just make sure you give it a good wash. you can read more here on our guide to washing vegetables during pregnancy.

 What Does it Mean if I’m Craving Broccoli When Pregnant?

 Pregnancy cravings can be for healthy veggies, too!
 Food cravings happen because of hormonal changes during pregnancy, and can sometimes be your body’s way of getting the nutrients it needs (source: National Library of Medicine).

 Whatever the reason, there’s no need to worry if you’re craving broccoli – you can safely satisfy your craving.
 Just make sure you wash it thoroughly and cook it properly.
 Intake of broccoli during pregnancy is a healthy choice as it provides many nutrients that are important for both mother and baby.

 Are Broccoli Soups Safe During Pregnancy?